actionhero/actionhero/docs/docs/servers/web.md

 {% endhighlight %}

 If you want to shut off access to your action at `server.com/api/stuff/statusPage` and only allow access via `server.com/stuff/statusPage`, you can disable `api.config.servers.web.urlPathForActions` by setting it equal to `null` (but keeping the `api.config.servers.web.rootEndpointType` equal to 'api').

+Routes will match the newest version of `apiVersion`.
+If you want to have a specific route match a specific version of an action, you can provide the `apiVersion` param in your route definitions:

+{% highlight javascript %}
+exports.default = function(api) {
+  return {
+    get: [
+      { path: "/myAction/old", action:  "myAction", apiVersion: 1 },
+      { path: "/myAction/new", action:  "myAction", apiVersion: 2 },
+    ]
+  };
+}
+{% endhighlight %}

+This would create both `/api/myAction/old` and `/api/myAction/new`, mapping to apiVersion 1 and 2 respectively.

 #### Notes